zulip/zulip/docs/subsystems/analytics.md

 ### Setup and Testing

 The main testing approach for the /stats page UI is manual testing.
-For UI testing, you want a comprehensive initial data set.
-You can create one by using the `./manage.py populate_analytics_db` command from the main `zulip` directory inside your development environment.

-Then, in the development server web UI, (logout if needed) and then login as the "shylock@analytics.ds" user; note that user's Zulip UI will be a bit broken, since it doesn't have other data populated properly.
-Finally, go to /stats to see the graphs with the prepopulated data.
+For most UI testing, you can visit `/stats/realm/analytics` while logged in as Iago (this is the server administrator view of stats for a given realm).
+The only piece that you can't test here is the "Me" buttons, which won't have any data.
+For those, you can instead login as the `shylock@analytics.ds` in the `analytics` realm and visit `/stats` there (which is only a bit more work).
+Note that the `analytics` realm is a shell with no streams, so you'll only want to use it for testing the graphs.

+If you're adding a new stat/table, you'll want to edit `analytics/management/commands/populate_analytics_db.py` and add code to generate fake data of the form needed for your new stat/table;
+you'll then run `./manage.py populate_analytics_db` before looking at the updated graphs.

 ### Adding or editing /stats graphs